datacamp-content-public/DataWeek-101/chapter1.md

 ```

+Let's solve an exercise using what we've learned so far.

-A palindrome is a string that reads the same forwards and backwards.
+A **palindrome** is a string that reads the same forwards and backwards.
 Write a function that prints out whether the argument is a palindrome or not.

 Useful to know: